 The yellow-banded bumble bee is a generalist floral visitor.
 In Ontario, it has been recorded from about 90 different flowering plant species, including many introduced species (Colla and Dumesh 2010).
 Similar food plant diversity was recorded for the species in the northeastern United States (Jacobson et al. 2018).
-In the NWT, the yellow-banded bumble bee is known or expected to visit asters (Asteraceae spp.), gooseberry (Ribes spp.), roses (Rosa spp.), raspberry (Rubus spp.), lowbush cranberry (Vaccinium vitis-idaea), and blueberry (Vaccinium spp.)
+In the NWT, the yellow-banded bumble bee is known or expected to visit many species of flowering plants, including asters (Asteraceae spp.), gooseberry (Ribes spp.), roses (Rosa spp.), raspberry (Rubus spp.), lowbush cranberry (Vaccinium vitis-idaea), and blueberry (Vaccinium spp.)
 (ENR 2017b).